jrfdy6/closetgptrenew/frontend/README.md

-# ClosetGPT Frontend
+# Easy Outfit App Frontend

-This is the frontend application for ClosetGPT, an AI-powered digital wardrobe app.
+This is the frontend application for Easy Outfit App, an AI-powered digital wardrobe app.

 ## Features